 How much can you save on car insurance in Wisconsin?

-If you compare car insurance quotes, you could enjoy an annual saving of around 35% on a full coverage policy in Wisconsin.
+By comparing car insurance quotes, you can save an average of 35% per year for a full coverage policy in Wisconsin.

 While savings will depend upon individual circumstances, there are still significant benefits associated with comparison shopping and getting exactly what you need at an affordable price.